txpipe/cip25-search-engine/README.md

 To improve performance and search results, Elasticsearch needs some custom mappings for the index that contains the CIP-25 metadata records.

-The required settings are availabe in the `/scripts` folder of the repo.
-For this to work, you'll need to port-forward the `9200` port from the Elasticsearch instance running in the k8s cluster so that it is accesible at `https://localhost:9200`.
+The required settings are available in the `/scripts` folder of the repo.
+For this to work, you'll need to port-forward the `9200` port from the Elasticsearch instance running in the k8s cluster so that it is accessible at `https://localhost:9200`.

 DISCLAIMER: this step of the setup is not very friendly.
 Using a k8s job or an init-container would be a good way to automate the process.
 This is part of our TODO list.